Jeff Gore (cvgoogle scholarpersonal site)

 Office: NE46-606

 Jiliang studied biomechanics as an undergraduate student at Tsinghua Univ.
 In the Gore lab he is interested in exploring the high-dimensional dynamics and emergent phenomena of complex microbial communities.
-In his first project, he is studying the role of migration in population dynamics and biodiversity of metacommunities.
+In his first project, he demonstrated that multi-species communities can be described by a phase diagram as a function of the strength of interspecies interactions and the diversity of the species pool.
+He is now studying alternative stable states and the role of migration in the dynamics and biodiversity of metacommunities.

 Shreyas Gokhale (google scholar)